QTechTheory/VQD/NeutralAtom/README.md

 ## Parameters

+The following configuration takes inspiration from a device at Harvard University: seven-qubit Rydberg atom device based on this [reference](https://doi.org/10.1038/s41586-022-04592-6), in the Steane code stabiliser measurement experiment.

 - Time unit is **microseconds** ($\mu s$)
 - Frequency unit is **megahertz (MHz)**
 - Length/distance unit is **micrometer** ($\mu m$)

-Here is an example of setting up a virtual device with quite realistic parameters.
-The following device has 7-qubit neutral atoms in a 2D configuration (from the Steane code simulation in the paper).
+The code below can be directly copied and executed.

 ```Mathematica
 Options[RydbergHub] = {